 1. Kasada (East Java): harvest offering ritual

-Exploring Bromo is incomplete without enjoying the annual Kasada ceremony.
+Exploring Bromo is incomplete without enjoying the annual Kasada ceremony, so be sure to include this in your list of things to do.
 It’s always held on 14th of Kasada (according to the ancient Javanese calendar) at Mount Bromo.
 The purpose of Kasada is to commemorate the sacrifice of Raden Kusuma (the son of Jaka Seger and Lara Anteng, people respected by the locals).
 The Tenggerese people will carry up all of their offerings (the harvest and poultry) to the peak and throw them in the crater.
 Meanwhile, some performances like Jaranan are held in the village.

 Address: Mount Bromo, East Java